|Home | Intranet | A-Z Topics |eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Adequate cover for governors personal liability must be arranged.
 It should be recognised that failure to notify the Insurance Manager of separate insurances that subsequently prove to be inadequate could involve governors in substantial personal liability.

-If a school does not buy back into the corporate scheme it will be responsible for making all its insurance arrangements to levels approved by the LEA (to protect our position).
+If a school does not buy back into the corporate scheme it will be responsible for making all its insurance arrangements to levels approved by the LA (to protect our position).